neo4j/graphql/docs/rfcs/rfc-035-read-write-controls.md

 }
 ```

 The above will enable only the `Actor.moviesAggregate` field.
+The use of the `@aggregations` directive on a non-relationship field will throw an error.

 Finally, the `@aggregations` directive can be used to override the toggle at a higher level: